For a downloadable version of Season 2 Episode 6, click here.

 5. Eat at One of the World’s Best Restaurants in Lima

 Lima is home to nine of Latin America’s 50 Best Restaurants and three of The World’s 50 Best restaurants.
-We recommend booking a table at Central Restaurant or ámaz, the latter restaurant is entirely focused on highlighting Amazonian ingredients.
+We recommend booking a table at Central Restaurant or ámaz, which is entirely focused on highlighting Amazonian ingredients.
 Alternatively, try Mercado 28 which features a collection of smaller vendors slinging some of the country’s best dishes.

 4. Relax in Cusco